 Learn More

-Home care and home support (home health) options enable seniors to get the help they need at home.
+Home care and home support (home health) options enable seniors to get the help they need while continuing to live at home.
+Services can include assistance with daily activities, personal care, nursing support, and more.

 Seniors who choose independent living enjoy amenities and activities available in their retirement community and can feel confident knowing that help is there if they need it.
-Independent living residents can often bring in home support or purchase additional support services should the need arise.
+Residents can often bring in home support or purchase additional services should the need arise.

-More information on the benefits of accessing independent living services are highlighted in EngAge BC’s Aging In Place, But Better publication.
+More information on the benefits of accessing independent living services is highlighted in EngAge BC’s Aging in Place, But Better publication.
 Click here to download a printable copy of the report.

 Route65.ca allows participating operators to self-identify as LGBTQ2+-inclusive* organizations with an indicator tag on Route65.ca.
 The LGBTQ2+-inclusive tag indicates that an organization considers itself to be LGBTQ2+-inclusive and commits to having organizational policies, procedures and practices in place that foster LGBTQ2+-inclusivity.